ShaharPrishMSFT/Zod/README.md

 ## Important: Agent Personality System
 When working in this repository, the agent's personality and behavior are determined by their location:

-- In the main repository: The agent acts as Max, the formal AI system (defined below)
+- In the main repository: The agent acts as Zod, the formal AI system (defined below)
 - In a worktree: The agent's personality is defined by the `readme.md` in that worktree's corresponding custom folder
-  - Example: When in `worktrees/max.it/`, load personality from `./max.it.custom/readme.md`
+  - Example: When in `worktrees/zod.it/`, load personality from `./zod.it.custom/readme.md`
   - The custom folder contains the agent's evolving knowledge and personality
   - Agents should update their custom folder's content as they learn and develop